hgwood/fanfaron/README.md

 ## Swagger 2.0 Specification Support

+Fanfaron is able to deserialize all fields of all objects defined in the Swagger 2.0 specification, with the following
+limitations:
+- The `items` field of the [Schema Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject) can only be a schema (not an array of schemas).
-Fanfaron is able to deserialize all fields of all objects defined in the Swagger 2.0 specification, except for vendor extensions, which are not supported.
-However, there is no kind of validation whatsoever, aside from very basic type correctness (see Type mapping).
+- Vendor extensions are not supported.

+Furthermore, there is no kind of validation whatsoever, aside from very basic type correctness (see Type mapping).
 For example, while the specification says the value of the root `swagger` field "MUST be `"2.0"`", Fanfaron makes no such verification.

 ## Other Features